AILA Doc. No. 17070539 | Dated July 5, 2017

 Josh Koenigsberg looked upon the rise in the number of immigration practitioners with the influx of such a select group of former government employees as an omen.
 It was an opportunity to organize into a bar association and utilize the professional standing of this new group as a springboard from which to elevate the standard and reputation of the practitioner appearing before the Immigration Service as counsel for the alien.

 Josh called a meeting at his office, then located at 15 Whitehall Street in lower Manhattan, which was attended by 19 people including himself.
-Twelve of them were recently discharged Immigration Service lawyers, including Joseph Blank, Edward Dubroff, William Gurock, Gustav Lazarus, Harry Meizel, George Moerman, Morris Solomon, Anita Streep, Max Wolofsky, Morris Vogel, Jacob Kweller, and Arthur Scapira; the six others were old-timers, Sebastian Caputi, Gaspare M. Cusomano, Jacob W. Rozinsky, Minerva Salzman, Haskell Barst, and Nathan Sinkman.
+Twelve of them were recently discharged Immigration Service lawyers, including Joseph Blank, Edward Dubroff, William Gurock, Gustav Lazarus, Harry Meizel, George Moerman, Morris Solomon, Anita Streep, Max Wolofsky, Morris Vogel, Jacob Kweller, and Arthur Schapira; the six others were old-timers, Sebastian Caputi, Gaspare M. Cusumanno, Jacob W. Rozinsky, Minerva Salzman, Haskell Barst, and Nathan Sinkman.
 All agreed with the purpose of which the meeting was called, and the drafting of a certification of incorporation under the Membership Corporation Laws of the State of New York began.

 The purpose of the association, framed after careful and meaningful consideration and discussion reads:

 The second clause is the product of the distasteful and disagreeable conditions with which immigration attorneys were confronted in their appearances before the various branches of the Service.
 The need to promote the just administration of law pertaining to immigration and nationality matters was felt deeply.
 There was a need to reform and to improve the administration of the immigration laws and, above all, to improve and develop a higher degree of courtesy and respect for the legal representatives of aliens appearing before the Service.